-- Raise blood pressure
+Raises blood pressure

 How Testosterone Affects Mood

-In fact, men with mood problems are more likely to have low, rather than high, testosterone.
-When men who have low testosterone receive testosterone therapy, they may benefit greatly.
-Not only does it help them physically, but it also tends to relieve depression and anxiety.
+In fact, people experiencing challenges related to mood changes may be more likely to have low, rather than high, testosterone.
+When people who have low testosterone receive testosterone therapy, they may benefit greatly.
+Not only can it help them physically, but it also tends to relieve depression and anxiety.

-Do Expectations Play a Part?
+Do Expectations Play A Part?